 Muscle Activation of Isometrics vs Lifting Weights

-A recent study comparing the level of muscle activation during isometric, concentric, and eccentric muscle exercises found that you can activate over 5% more motor-units and muscle fibers during a maximal isometric exercise compared to either a maximal eccentric (lowering) or maximal concentric (lifting) exercise; the results showed 95.2% muscle activation for isometric exercises compared to 88.3% muscle activation for the eccentric and 89.7% muscle activation for the concentric movement.
+A recent study comparing the level of muscle activation during isometric, concentric, and eccentric muscle exercises found that you can activate over 5% more motor units and muscle fibers during a maximal isometric exercise compared to either a maximal eccentric (lowering) or maximal concentric (lifting) exercise; the results showed 95.2% muscle activation for isometric exercises compared to 88.3% muscle activation for the eccentric and 89.7% muscle activation for the concentric movement.

 How Do Isometrics Help Overcome Plateaus?

-Often times people, or yourself, experience “plateaus” or “sticking points” because you are experiencing a point in your motion, a given joint angle, which is weaker than the rest of your movement.
+Oftentimes people, or yourself, experience “plateaus” or “sticking points” because you are experiencing a point in your motion, a given joint angle, which is weaker than the rest of your movement.
 Isometrics will improve your strength at your trained joint angles giving you the extra strength to push or pull your way to overcoming your “plateau” or “sticking point”.

 Another common reason for plateaus or sticking points is your tendons and ligaments.
 It is common for weight lifters or people focusing on isotonic exercises to experience muscle strength grow faster relative to the tendons and ligaments.
-The tendons and ligaments inability to keep up can lead to plateaus or even injury.
+The tendons and ligament’s inability to keep up can lead to plateaus or even injury.
 The good news is isometric exercises are proven to be more effective at improving your tendon and ligament strength – the foundation of your body.

 How do isometrics strengthen my tendons and ligaments?

-Isometrics, because of the time under load, give your body more time to activate and train your tendons and ligaments resulting in the benefit of strengthening your tendons and ligaments more effectively than isotonic exercises.
+Isometrics, because of the time under load, gives your body more time to activate and train your tendons and ligaments resulting in the benefit of strengthening your tendons and ligaments more effectively than isotonic exercises.
 Enhancing your tendon and ligament strength is not only important to overcome your “plateaus” and “sticking points” but also plays a key role in injury prevention.
-Tendons and ligaments are common injuries which are painful, debilitating, and slow to heal.
+Tendons and ligaments are common injuries that are painful, debilitating, and slow to heal.
 Luckily, isometric exercise reduces your risk of injury.
 But if you do experience an injury, isometrics can help there too.

 Do Isometrics Work for Injuries?